» Essential Facts About Medicare Supplement Plans

 Medicare supplement plans should be purchased during the open enrollment period.
 People at or above 65 years of age and enrolled under Medicare Part B, have a guaranteed right to purchase Medicare supplement plan during the first six months after enrolling in Medicare.
 It is not possible to replace or delay this enrollment period.

-Some states may allow people less than 65 years of age to enroll in a Medicare supplement plan.
-The open enrollment period starts from the first day of the month when you turn 65 and enroll in Medicare Part B. The person has six months leading to it, to enroll in Medicare supplement plan, in this period the Medicare supplement company cannot deny you enrollment in Medigap policy or charge more on the basis of health problems.
+The Medicare open enrollment period starts from the first day of the month when you turn 65 and enroll in Medicare Part B. The person has six months leading up this periodit to enroll in a Medicare supplement plan, in this period the Medicare supplement company cannot deny you enrollment in a Medigap policy or charge more on the basis of health problems.

-The Medicare supplement company should eliminate or shorten the waiting period in case the health coverage pass the Medicare ‘Creditable coverage’ parameter covering all types of coverage under health care insurance.
+The Medicare supplement company should eliminate or shorten the waiting period in case the health coverage passes the Medicare ‘Creditable coverage’ parameter covering all types of coverage under health care insurance.